grace-notes/website/contents/topics/five-cycles.md

 template: topic.jade
 ---

-**Five Cycles of Discipline 4**

-The Five Cycles of Divine Discipline

 by Rev. Mark Perkins

 Whom the Lord loves, He chastens, whether it is an individual, a city or